(updated 29 July 2021 – new info on psoralens)

 This dark oil is the complete, original Babchi Seed Oil of Ayurveda fame.

 Benefits of Babchi Oil – what is it used for?

 Ayurveda and Traditional Chinese Medicine (TCM) have used Babchi for thousands of years for many ailments.
 Not just skin!

 Babchi has been used for skin complaints, purifying the blood and strengthening immunity and teeth.

 All parts of the plant have been used – leaves, and seeds.

 It’s use in treating vitilgo gives a clue to how it can even out skin tone when used in beauty products.

 Babchi stimulates hair growth as well as removing dandruff .

 You can even restore your hair’s natural colour and lustre with Babchi oil and head massage.

-If you see a massage therapist, you could take your bottle of Babchi oil to have a few drops included with your scalp massage.
+If you see a massage therapist, you could take your bottle of Babchi oil along and ask to have a few drops included with your scalp massage.